mrkkrp/markkarpov.art/essay/perception-routines.md

 intention?
 First, it is a conscious act.
 Second, it is something that has a rationale and an expected result.

-To what extent a conscious actor is aware of the set of reasons that concern it?
-From the human vantage point we can say with confidence that animals and insects are not aware of all reasons that concern them.
-An ant is hardly consciously aware (or can be aware due to its simple brain) what role it plays in the organization of its own colony.
+To what extent is a conscious actor aware of the set of reasons that concern it?
+From the human vantage point we can say with confidence that animals and insects are not aware of all the reasons that concern them.
+An ant is hardly consciously aware (nor can it be, given its simple brain) of what role it plays in the organization of its own colony.
 Many moths have “eye-spots” patterns on their wings.
 Their design takes into account such factors as eye sensitivity of potential predators and their likely position at the crucial